-995 Code and data availability.
+Code and data availability.
 The MATLAB code used for simulations and the numerical data are provided upon request to the main author.

-Author contributions.
-BP wrote most of the paper and developed entirely the programming setup for simulations.
-He contributed to the conceptualization of models and investigation of methods, as well as the creation, validation and visualization of results.
-HB and TK also contributed to the methodology elaboration, conceptualization, and investigation processes.
-As supervisors of BP's PhD project, they provided valuable revisions to guide him in the editing process and edited the paper themselves too.
+950 Author contributions.
+BP wrote most of the paper and developed entirely the numerical setup for simulations.
+HB and TK also contributed to the writing process, and provided valuable revisions that guided BP in editing the paper.

-1000 Competing interests.
+Competing interests.
 The authors declare that they do not have any competing interests or a conflict of interests.